 |Side planks||1" x 6" x 6'|

 Screw the side planks to the bottom plank with some nails.
-For both ends, screw on some big enough piece of wood.
+For the two ends, screw on some big enough piece of wood.
 Use braces or wood bars to secure the top open surface.
 Deck screws also work.
-And you're basically good to go.
+And with this set up, you're basically good to go.

 Some people prefer this cylindrical style because it looks nicer.
 The minimum diameter around 4.7-5.9 in (120-150mm) is good for this type.
-A 3-inch drainer pipe also works.
+A 3-inch (80 mm) drainer pipe also works.

 - 45-lb concrete: $2.5